What kinds of spiders can you find in Oregon?

-Well, it’s most likely the Cellar Spider!
+Well, it’s most likely a Cellar Spider!
 These long, thin, and delicate arachnids are commonly found in Oregon in homes and buildings.
-Every time I clean my basement with a vacuum, a few of these spiders end up getting sucked inside.
+Whenever I clean my basement with a vacuum, a few of these spiders always seem to get sucked inside.

 Cellar Spider Range Map

 Cellar Spiders do something exciting when their web is disturbed by touch or has entangled large prey.
 They start vibrating rapidly, which has led to them sometimes being called “vibrating spiders.”
 They do this behavior to hide from predators or increase the chance of catching an insect that brushed up against their web.

 Cellar Spiders are beneficial to have around because they have been known to hunt down and kill venomous spiders.

 #3.
 Crab spiders

 - On average, females measure 7–11 mm.
 Males are much smaller and range between lengths of 2–4 mm.

 - Colors range widely based on the specific species.
 However, the most common colors are pink, yellow, white, green, or brown.